Content on this page was generated by AI and has not been manually reviewed.

 How often should I refresh edge IP allowlists?

 Periodically, and especially after edge expansions or rebalances.
 Automation helps ensure you’re always aligned with the current edge topology.
-Ubiquiti edgerouter x vpn client

 Can I use Zscaler with mobile devices and BYOD?

 Yes, via the Zscaler Client Connector, which can route traffic through the appropriate service edges while your MDM or EMM systems handle device enrollment and policy.
+Vpn for edge free browsing: how to choose, configure, and optimize privacy, speed, and security with the best VPNs in 2026

 Malus chrome extension for privacy, security, and VPN-like browsing: features, setup, comparison and best practices